Bizzaro/php-shipping-label-printer/README.md

 ## How It Works

+This tool is ideal for low-volume shipping (approximately 2 outgoing shipments per month) where a thermal printer investment isn't justified.
+Instead, you can:

+1. **Prepare Your Labels**: Create or obtain shipping label images (from carriers like USPS, UPS, FedEx, etc.)
+2. **Generate PDF**: Use URL parameters to specify which labels to print
+3. **Print on Laser Printer**: Print the generated PDF on standard premade adhesive label sheets
+4. **Apply Labels**: Peel and stick the labels onto your packages

+**Technical Process:**
 1. **URL Parameter Processing**: Reads image paths from URL GET parameters (e.g., `?top-left=image.png`)
 2. **Path Sanitization**: Validates and sanitizes input paths to prevent security issues
 3. **Path Resolution**: Resolves image paths relative to the configured base directory